Module fiber

 itself is a table whose keys are strings containing fiber ids and names.
 The three metrics available for each fiber are:instant

-(in per cent), which indicates the share of time the fiber was executing during the previous event loop iteration.average
+(in percent), which indicates the share of time the fiber was executing during the previous event loop iteration.average

-(in per cent), which is calculated as an exponential moving average of instant values over all the previous event loop iterations.time
+(in percent), which is calculated as an exponential moving average of instant values over all the previous event loop iterations.time

 (in seconds), which estimates how much CPU time each fiber spent processing during its lifetime.The